So you're trying to keep heaps of data organized and correctly formatted in one spreadsheet with multiple collaborators—what could possibly go wrong?

 If you use Google Sheets to manage your data, there are some features that can help with data consistency and accuracy.
 One of those features: dropdown lists.

-If you're looking for a quick refresher, here's the short version of how to create a dropdown list in Google Sheets.
+If you're just looking for a cheat sheet, here's the short version of how to add a dropdown list in Google Sheets.
 (Keep scrolling for a more detailed breakdown.)

-2. In the top menu bar, click Data.
-Then select Data validation.
+In the top menu bar, click Data, then select Data validation.
 Or you can right-click your desired cell and select Dropdown.

 How to create and add a dropdown list in Google Sheets with preset values